cipry80/nott/README.md

 #### Working with Sequelize CLI

-You can chose to install `sequelize-cli` globally or keep the local instalation provided by `package.json`.
+You can choose to install `sequelize-cli` globally or keep the local instalation provided by `package.json`.
 If you install `sequelize-cli` globally (e.g.: `npm i -g sequelize-cli`), you will be able to run all Sequelize related commands (e.g.: migrations) like so:

     sequelize db:migrate